 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 - Introduction to birth control

-- "Natural" methods of contraception
+- What are natural methods of contraception?

 - Calendar rhythm method

 - Symptothermal method

 - Douching and urination

 - Find a local Obstetrician-Gynecologist in your town

 What are the advantages and disadvantages of natural methods of birth control?